Working at CDH

 Cohuna’s main natural attraction is Gunbower Island, accessed via Cohuna Island Road.
 Formed by the Gunbower Creek branching off the Murray River then rejoining it further downstream, Gunbower Island is claimed to be Australia’s largest inland island.
 It has a water frontage of 130 kilometres and is mostly covered by native forests and wetlands, making it an ideal spot for camping, picnics, fishing, boating and bushwalking.

-Cohuna is a picturesque rural town located on the waters of the Gunbower Creek in the North of Victoria between Echuca and Kerang.
+Cohuna is a beautiful rural town nestled on the Gunbower Creek in the North of Victoria between Echuca and Kerang.

-Are you looking for a new challenge in your nursing career?
+Are you looking for a new start in your nursing career, a tree change, a new beginning or a new exciting opportunity?

 For further information: contact Acting Director of Clinical Services, Wendy Lunghusen 54565306 or email firstname.lastname@example.org